Rookirk/CMPM163Labs/README.md

 For the fourth cube, I mapped the color map via a shader

 For the fifth cube, I used the same shader, but passed in a uniform that scaled the texture.
+Then I truncated the uv coordinates so only the decimal remained and fed that into the texture2D so that I repeat pixels, creating tiling.